Being a music producer comes with a lot of perks. Most notably, spending time around amazing artists.

 1. If You’re a Music Producer, You Need a Website

 Every business needs a website to highlight their skills and talents.
-Music producers are no different.
+Music producers and artists are no different.

 You don’t need to spend a ton of money on a huge website.
 But you do need to include things like your contact information, some clips of recordings you’ve produced, and some basic business information.

 Get a paid site and choose a URL that’s catchy but easy to spell.
 Keep your site simple and easy to navigate.

 Avoid having too much information.
 Clutter doesn’t look professional.
 You don’t need to include everything on your site.
 Just enough information to let people see how talented you are along with an easy way to get in touch with you.

 There are several ways to network in the music production business.
 You can start by becoming a member of ASCAP (American Society of Composers, Authors, and Publishers).
 Or if you’re in the UK, Association of Independent Music (AIM).

 Your next step is to get out into your neighborhood and begin meeting people.
 Your goal is to become a fixture in your local scene.
 Make friends at local venues and begin meeting the engineers, producers, and session musicians nearby.

 Check out Billboard and other reports that share the latest trends in your marketing demographic.
 There are also forums like Tape Op, Mix Magazine, Sound On Sound, and Gear Slutz where you can meet others in your profession.

 They can help support you and answer any questions you have.
 It’s also a good place to make contacts with people who aren’t in your direct neighborhood so you can expand your network.